CarlosBalladares/Personal-Java-compiler/README.md

-# Personal Java compiler
+# Java compiler

-This is a java compiler I created with a classmate Daniel May and guidance of professor Ronald Garcia for CPSC411 Compiler construction.
+This is a java compiler I created with a classmate Daniel May for CPSC411.

 This project is a compiler that accepts simple Java programs.
 The features supported are a subset of all the feature offered in the Java language.